tcolar/album/Readme.md

 Work In Progress, not usable yet.
 *********************************

-A lightweight standalone photo gallery server & image processor.
+A simple standalone photo gallery server & image processor.

 Features:
-  - Lightweight, based flat files.
-No database or complex setup needed.
+  * Lightweight, based on flat files and in memory.
+No database or complex setup needed (for now).
-  - Responsive : Adapts to mobile devices and such and provides scaled images & thumbnails automatically.
+  * Responsive : Adapts to mobile devices and such and provides scaled images & thumbnails automatically.
-  - ....
-TODO ....
+  * Albums & images with meta data and ordering
+  * Image Scaling / Rotating / Padding service
+  - Built-in admin API to manage content
+  - REST API to use image server and content from external systems.

 ### Done:
 * index albums